wansing/maildirfs/README.md

 * refuses to run as root
 * folders in mountpoint have chmod `500`
 * "maildirfolder" file has been omitted because the [Maildir spec](http://www.courier-mta.org/maildir.html) refers to it in context of a mail delivery agent only

+## TODO

+* add integration steps with overlayfs for index files etc